 3. What Czech consumers expect — versus EU Ecodesign references

-Why it matters: consumer expectations shape replacement timing and willingness to pay for durability — and regional differences mean a one-size-fits-all EU policy may not work equally everywhere.
+Why it matters: consumer expectations shape replacement timing and willingness to pay for durability.
+Regional differences mean a one-size-fits-all EU policy may not work equally everywhere — and our data shows precisely where Czech expectations already support the EU references and where they may constrain them.

 4. Planned obsolescence beliefs and the Durability Expectations Gap

-Why it matters: consumers suspect manufacturers of deliberately shortening product lives, but lacking credible durability information, they default to brand heuristics.
-That information gap is exactly what our repairability score aims to fill.
+Why it matters: the results point to a paradox of "resigned consumer rationality" — consumers suspect deliberate quality degradation but, lacking credible durability information, default to brand heuristics.
+The policy implication is that awareness campaigns alone are insufficient; what is needed is mandatory, credible durability labelling.
+That information gap is exactly what our score aims to fill.

 5. Where end-of-life washing machines disappear: missing WEEE in the EU-27